pundarikaksha7/fashion-app/README.md

    Open your terminal and write the following command:

            git clone "https://github.com/pundarikaksha7/fashion-app.git"
 3. Create a virtual environment.
+You can check the internet on how to create a virtual environment on your respective machines.
 4. Install the requirements:
           ```pip install -r requirements.txt```
 6. Run the server by the following command: